 God wants us to establish balance in times of disaster.

 The Christian should have the ability to think stably.
 Do you keep your thinking stable in times of trouble?
 It is very easy to allow some disaster to cause a wide variety in the consistency of our thinking.
 Our thought life determines how well we live the Christian life.

 The Christian life comes down to what we think.
 Mental attitude sins such as bitterness, antagonism, fear, worry, anxiety, jealousy, or a guilt complex will destroy our stability.
 We need this stability before we enter the storm.
 If we enter suffering conditions without stability, we will crack up mentally.

 We need something greater than ourselves to face disaster conditions.
 This greater thinking is thinking about the Word of God and his providential care for us.
 The more of the Word we get into our orientation toward life, the more stable we will be.
 We will have a greater capacity to deal with whatever we face.
 As you move into the storms of experience, you need to have the Word firmly lodged in your thinking patterns.
 This will give you the stability you need in the trials of life.

 Some Christians enter psychotic or neurotic dimensions even without heavy duress.
 This is a case of the difference between the charge of the mosquito and the charge of the elephant.
-How we handle the charge of the mosquito will determine how we handle the charge of the elephant.
+How we handle the bite of the mosquito will determine how we handle the charge of the elephant.
 In principle, the elephant goes down the same way as the mosquito.
-It is when we are in the ordinary experiences of life that we need to learn how to cope with mosquito issues.
+When we are in the ordinary experiences of life, we need to learn how to cope with mosquito issues.
 We cannot depend on other people to help us.
 This is something that we must learn for ourselves.